Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Pitch Without Rainfly

-When you have some of the brilliant beautiful nights you can pitch the tent with the bug mesh inner only to maintain protection from the bugs but without the rainfly, so you can take in the beauty of the stars and sky.
+When you have some brilliant, beautiful nights, you can pitch the tent with the bug mesh inner only to maintain protection from the bugs but without the rainfly so that you can take in the beauty of the stars and sky.

 Pitch Rainfly So Inner Stays Dry